easypanel-io/website/docs/01-quickstarts/00-static-website/index.md

 # Hosting a Static Website with Easypanel

-In this tutorial, we will be guiding you through the process of hosting a static website on Easypanel.
+In this guide we will take you through the process of hosting a static website on Easypanel.
 You have two options available: using a Git repository or a Docker image.
 Let's dive into the steps involved:

 ## Prerequisites